 While the electronic parking brake has so far proven reliable, it seems to be something that really polarises opinion; owners either love it or hate it.

 The touchscreen multimedia system generally works well, but some drivers have struggled to pair their phones and it doesn’t read all MP3 players.

 Lots of owners aren’t impressed by the Golf’s standard halogen headlights, so bulb swaps are common, usually for Osram Nightbreakers.

-The Golf Mk7 has been recalled just once so far.
+The Golf Mk7 has been recalled jon a few occasions but they have usualy affected only a small number of cars.
 A total of 303 cars built in April 2015 were called back because of a risk of the suspension collapsing caused by a manufacturing fault with the front wheel bearing housing.
 Any affected cars got new castings made to a higher standard.

 Volkswagen issued a recall in March 2016 for 2.0 TDI Golfs, as part of its high-profile emissions debacle.
 But this was aimed at the Mk6 with the EA189 unit; the Mk7 uses the EA288 diesel, so it isn’t affected by this recall.